Retrace the footsteps of history in some of England's finest buildings

 From Iron Age remains, Roman gates and Medieval halls to Gothic churches, Elizabethan homes and Georgian country estates, Lincolnshire's historic past is beautifully evident today.

 A colourful parade of important settlers, landowners and visitors have created a detailed, exciting and captivating tapestry of heritage within the county.
 Visitors can enjoy exploring the stories behind many exceptional buildings, homes and architectural masterpieces that remain today.
-Archaeological finds and ancient remains in the county's museums such as The Collection in Lincoln, Grantham Museum and Boston Guildhall are equally fascinating in piecing together Lincolnshire's fascinating past.
+Archaeological finds and ancient remains in the county's museums such as The Collection and Museum of Lincolnshire Life in Lincoln and Boston Guildhall are equally fascinating in piecing together Lincolnshire's fascinating past.

 The Roman City of Lincoln is a heritage lover's dream - particularly the Bailgate area, where the magnificent and unmissable Lincoln Cathedral lies opposite William the Conqueror's Norman Fort, Lincoln Castle.
 A cobbled square, tudor buildings and a Roman wall are all to be explored amongst pretty shops, cafe's and restaurants.
 Lincoln also features the oldest arch still used by traffic at the entrance to the Bailgate on Newport, built by the Romans in the 3rd century.